KSP-TaxiService/RemoteTech/index.md

 ### Signal Processors
 Signal Processors are any part that can receive commands over a working connection, including all stock probe cores.
 You will only be able to control a signal processor as long as you have a working connection, and by default you will be subject to [signal delay](#signal-delay).
 Signal processors also include a [flight computer](guide/comp/) that can be used to schedule actions ahead of time, for example to carry out basic tasks during a communications gap.

-**Beware** if you do not have a working connection, you cannot send **any** commands to an unmanned probe, including commands to activate its antennas!
+**Beware:** if you do not have a working connection, you cannot send **any** commands to an unmanned probe, including commands to activate its antennas!

 ### Command Stations
 For those long-distance missions, it is possible to set up a team of Kerbals to act as a local command center.
 Setting up a command station is a major undertaking for situations where you *really* need real-time control of nearby probes.
 It is not something to be attempted lightly (literally).

 Command Stations allow you to work without the signal delay to Kerbin, which might otherwise climb up to several minutes.
 However, a Command Station cannot process science; a connection to KSC will still be required for that.
-Command Stations require [RC-L01 Remote Guidance Unit](http://wiki.kerbalspaceprogram.com/wiki/RC-L01_Remote_Guidance_Unit) and a minimum number of 6 kerbals on the same ship.
+Command Stations require a special probe part and a minimum number of kerbals on the same ship.
+Consult your VAB technicians for more information.

 ### Science Transmissions
 Transmitting science back to KSC requires a working connection to KSC.
 Any other source of control, such as a crew pod or a working connection to a command station, does not count.